DaCHack/Futro-S740-Homeserver/README.md

    - On installation target page go to "Options" and set swapsize and maxroot.
 To avoid changing it later manually (see step 14 on what I used)
 2) Connect via webinterface at [IP]:8006, login with root and the password set during the installation process and enter the console by clicking on the node's name on the left
 3) Find available kernels with `pve-efiboot-tool kernel list`/`proxmox-boot-tool kernel list` (seem to be identical and only showing the currently installed kernels) and `apt list pve-kernel*` or `apt list proxmox-kernel*` respectively
-4) Install the newest working kernel (to be checked if newer kernels will support this, but currently this is the newest that I found): `apt install pve-kernel-5.11.22-7-pve `
+4) Install the newest working kernel (as listed above) if the stock kernel does not work: `apt install pve-kernel-5.11.22-7-pve `
 5) Edit the cmdline in Grub `nano /etc/default/grub`:
 ```
 GRUB_CMDLINE_LINUX_DEFAULT="quiet nowatchdog ipv6.disable=1 nofb nomodeset disable_vga=1 intel_iommu=on iommu=pt pcie_acs_override=downstream,multifunction initcall_blacklist=sysfb_init video=simplefb:off video=vesafb:off video=efifb:off video=vesa:off vfio_iommu_type1.allow_unsafe_interrupts=1 kvm.ignore_msrs=1 modprobe.blacklist=radeon,nouveau,nvidia,nvidiafb,nvidia-gpu,snd_hda_intel,snd_soc_skl,snd_soc_avs,snd_sof_pci_intel_apl,snd_hda_codec_hdmi,i915 vfio-pci.ids=8086:3185,8086:3198"